 Merge Transformation in SSIS is used to merge two inputs (such as tables or files) and produce one output.
-Merge Transformation is very useful when we want to merge the error path data (after handling the errors) and normal data.
-This transformation uses key column values to insert the data into destination columns.
+Merge Transformation is very useful when we combine the error path data (after handling the errors) and normal data.
+This SSIS Merge transformation uses key column values to insert the data into destination columns.

-NOTE: Merge Transformation will produce only one output and it does not support error output.
+NOTE: SSIS Merge Transformation will produce only one output, which does not support an error output.

 |Data should be in sorted order before applying Merge Transformation||No need to sort the data|

-We have sales data of a products stored in two different SQL Server tables such as Sales 2, Sales 3 and we want to merge all the related information in one database table.
+We have sales data of products stored in two different SQL Server tables, such as Sales 2, and Sales 3.
+And we want to merge all the related information into one database table.

 STEP 1: Drag and drop the data flow task from the toolbox to the control flow region and rename it as Merge Transformation in SSIS

-STEP 2: Drag and Drop two OLE DB Sources from the toolbox to data flow region and then double-click on first OLE DB source in the data flow region will open the connection manager settings and provides option to select the table holding the source data.
-Here we are selecting Sales2 table as source
+STEP 2: Drag and Drop two OLE DB Sources from the toolbox to the data flow region.
+Then, double-click on the first OLE DB source in the data flow region, open the connection manager settings and provide an option to select the table holding the source data.
+Here, we are selecting the Sales2 table as a source.

-Double click on second OLE DB source to configure it with Sales 2 table in SQL Server.
+Double click on the second OLE DB source to configure it with Sales 2 tables.

-STEP 4: Drag and drop two Sort Transformations to sort the SQL Server table’s inputs.
-Please refer Sort Transformation in SSIS article to understand, How to configure Sort Transformation
+STEP 4: Drag and drop two Sort Transformations to sort the table’s inputs.
+Please refer to the Sort Transformation article to understand the configuration of Sorter Transformation.

-TIP: Merge transformation will not work without sorting the input rows.
-So sort transformation is mandatory before merge
+TIP: SSIS Merge transformation will not work without sorting the input rows.
+So, sort transformation is mandatory before the merge.

 Do the same for Sort Transformation1 also.